 Again, the strong smell of these foods will mask the taste of the medicine.
 If your cat is particularly finicky, you may need to get creative.
 One trick is to put a small amount of the liquid medicine on your finger and then let them lick it off.

 Once they realize that there’s something tasty on your finger, they’ll be more likely to eat other foods that have been touched by the medication.
-Whatever method you use, just make sure that you give them the correct dosage and don’t let them refuse all of their food just because they think there might be medication in it!

 How to Give a Cat Liquid Medicine With a Syringe